Bachelor of Science with a major in Electrical Engineering

 Joint Degree Programs

-The joint JD/MS degree (managed in conjunction with the Stanaford Law School), is for students who wish to prepare themselves for careers that involve both Law and Electrical Engineering.
+The joint JD/EE MS degree (managed in conjunction with the Stanford Law School), is for students who wish to prepare themselves for careers that involve both Law and Electrical Engineering.

 Part-Time Master of Science (Honors Cooperative Program)

 This program offers qualified engineers and scientists who are employed full-time and interested in pursuing graduate-level courses at Stanford an opportunity to do so on a part-time basis.
-Students in this program will earn their MS degree after completing 45 units.
+Completion of the program requires 45 units of coursework, and students are allowed up to 5 years to complete the program on a part-time basis.